 The prototype identifies a function.
-As you will see later in section "overloading", we can create several functions with the same name if the accept different arguments.
-So, to uniquely identify a function we need its entire prototype.
-We need to write the prototype twice - when we declare the function and when we define it.
+As you will see later in section "overloading", we can create several functions with the same name if they accept different arguments.
+So, to uniquely identify a routine we need its entire prototype.
+We need to write the prototype twice - when we declare it and when we define it.

 This could be any valid data type, including void.
-When you declare that a function returns value you must return a value of that type when the function finishes.
+When you declare that a routine returns value you must return a value of that type when it finishes.
 If you don't want to return a value, declare the function to be void.
 To return a value, use the return keyword inside the body.

-We use the name to execute the body of the function.
-When we do that we say that we are calling that function.
+Functions in C have a name.
+We use it to execute the body of the function.
+When we do that, we say that we are calling that function.

 The body is just like any other block of code in C. You can perform the actions that you need and use the return statement to end the execution of the function and return a value.
 Note that if you declare the function to return a value, all paths in the body must return a value.
 Take a look at the next example.
 It seems that this innocent little function is OK, but it is not.
 Can you find the problem?

 What happens if the two numbers are equal?
-Neither the first, nor the second if will be true, so our function will not return anything.
+Neither the first, nor the second if will be true, so our function will not return anything, yet it was declared to return an int.
 To correct this we need to handle all possible cases.